afterpartyai/bittensor-conversation-genome-project/README.md

 ### Running the Tests

+Once you have finalized your configuration, you can run the miner loop test suite, which now exercises the entire flow (validator + miner).
+These tests use conversations from ReadyAI's test API or a local source and your OpenAI key, but they do not touch the Bittensor network.

-Once you have finalized your configuration, let's run the test validator suite, so you can watch the process at work.
-First, set up a fresh virtual environment for running your tests, and install the test requirements.
+First, set up a fresh virtual environment for running tests, and install the test requirements.

-Please note that these requirements differ from the production requirements.
-We recommend creating a separate virtual environment for running tests.
+(These requirements differ from production; keep them separate from your normal `venv`.)

 ```console
 python3 -m venv test_venv